 3. Nordica Speedmachine 100 Ski Boot

-Nordica’s Speedmachine features a PrimaLoft lined Precision Fit liner for ultimate toasty effects.
-The liner and the shell also work together to create the perfect fit thanks to Nordica’s special infrared technology, which molds the liner to the shape of the shell (this tech is not included with the boot purchase, though).
+A PrimaLoft Precision Fit liner offers ultimate toasty effects in these boots.
+The liner and the shell also work together to create the perfect fit thanks to Nordica’s special infrared technology, which molds the liner to the shape of the shell.

 Pros: The boots also feature a hard spine with a soft boot wrap and cuff for performance and ease of access.
 This boot is also unique in that it includes an overlap system integrated into the shell so snow and water don’t leak inside the boot.